frederic-perez/AmE-dictionary/data/idioms.md

 __be put behind bars__ To be arrested and held in prison; to be sentenced to serve time in prison. _Sir, I’m afraid your son has been put behind bars on a charge of drunk driving._
 __be put in (one’s) place__ To be humbled or have one’s dignity lowered (by someone); to be made aware that one is not as important, respected, influential, etc., as one thinks. _John was really put in his place by the teacher, who scolded him so harshly that he burst into tears._
 __be put out of business__ To be caused or forced to cease carrying on commercial trading or transactions. _Our bookstore has been a part of the neighborhood for nearly 50 years, but we’re being put out of business by these new electronic books that you can download._
-__be quite something__ :two: To be particularly noteworthy, remarkable, interesting, special, or impressive. _Wow, this new car of yours is quite something!_ _Ah, millennial parties were quite something._
+__be quite something__ :three: To be particularly noteworthy, remarkable, interesting, special, or impressive. _Wow, this new car of yours is quite something!_ _Ah, millennial parties were quite something._
 __be rained out__ To be delayed, postponed, or cancelled due to the rain. _I was really looking forward to the football match this weekend, but it was rained out._
 __be running on fumes__ To be continuing to operate with no or very little enthusiasm, energy, or resources left. _I’ve been painting the house for four hours every night after work, and I am seriously running on fumes at this point._ _We were running on fumes by the time our team made it to the championship round._
 __be rushed off (one’s) feet__ :dart: To be exceptionally busy, especially to an exhausting or exasperating degree; to be made to work very hard and very quickly. _We have three parties of 40 scheduled for the dining room this evening, so all of our servers are going to be rushed off their feet._